EricCartman598/aws-shop/README.md

 3. Create a deployment:
 kubectl apply -f deployment.yaml

-4. OPTIONAL: You can Сheck how you pods work by creatmg port-forwarding and access to a pod: kubectl port-forward &lt;your pod name&gt; 1234:8080 to get pods list run the command "kubectl get pods"
+4. OPTIONAL: You can check how your pods work by creating port-forwarding and access to a pod: kubectl port-forward &lt;your pod name&gt; 1234:8080 to get pods list run the command "kubectl get pods"